Safeguarding Children & Vulnerable Adults

 The BWA believes that the welfare of young people is everyone’s responsibility, particularly when it comes to protecting young people from abuse.
 However, it is important to remember that it is not the responsibility of those working within the BWA to determine if abuse has taken place, but it is their responsibility to act upon and report any concerns.

+Downloads of policy documents are at the bottom of this page.
 Please use http://translate.google.com/ for translation of all documents and articles contained within the BWA website.

 For further information on the NSPCC and the CPSU: www.nspcc.org.uk